What is a “toxic” person?

-- Abuse Amnesia – Do not try to forget or suppress previous episodes of abuse or boundary violations that have been perpetrated by the toxic person.
+- Abuse Amnesia — Do not try to forget or suppress previous episodes of abuse or boundary violations that the toxic person has perpetrated.

-- Amateur Diagnosis – If you believe that the toxic person has a psychiatric diagnosis or personality disorder, do not share this information with them in the hope that this will improve the situation and/or the relationship.
+- Amateur Diagnosis — If you believe that the toxic person has a psychiatric diagnosis or personality disorder, do not share this information, hoping that this will improve the situation and/or the relationship.

-- Avoidance – Do not withdraw from other relationships to reduce their risk of exposure to the toxic person and the potential criticism and rejection that comes with this.
-Avoiding other people will only further isolate you from your supports and positive relationships, which you will need if you have to regularly deal with a toxic person.
+- Avoidance — Do not withdraw from other relationships to reduce their risk of exposure to the toxic person and the potential criticism and rejection that comes with this.
+Avoiding other people will only further isolate you from your support and positive relationships, which you will need if you regularly deal with a toxic person.

-- Circular Conversations – Do not engage in repetitive, cyclical arguments with toxic people that cover the same issues endlessly without any resolution.
+- Circular Conversations — Do not engage in repetitive, cyclical arguments with toxic people who endlessly cover the same issues without any resolution.
 You are unlikely to get a different resolution using the same strategy that hasn’t worked in the past.

-- Denial – Do not try to deny that a toxic person is engaging in certain behaviours or that these behaviours are not having serious negative consequences if they are.
+- Denial — Do not try to deny that a toxic person is engaging in certain behaviours or that these behaviours are not having severe adverse consequences if they are.
 It will still be damaging you even if you are typically strong and resilient.
-It is important to allow yourself to accept what is happening and how you feel so that you are more likely to do something about it.
+It is essential to allow yourself to accept what is happening and how you feel to be more likely to do something about it.

 - Enabling — Do not try to absorb the abusive behaviour of the toxic person without challenging it or consistently enforcing personal boundaries.
 This will only “enable” them to continue the behaviour without any fear of repercussions.